Yaswanth0402/FundAI/README.md

 -Predicts the NAV(Net Asset Value) for Mutual Fund

--Preducts the future retuns of Mutual Fund
+-Predicts the future retuns of Mutual Fund

--Classify Mutual fund based on Risk Factor
+-Classifies Mutual fund based on Risk Factor